-Payroll Giving (sometimes known as Give as You Earn) is an easy and tax-efficient way of making regular donations to your favourite charities straight from your pay.
+Payroll Giving (sometimes known as Give as You Earn) is an easy and tax-efficient way of making regular donations to your favourite charities straight from your gross pay.

 Please help us spread the word and like / share / promote all the posts and messages you see on social media or in your company collaboration systems.

 Payroll Giving is super easy to setup.
-Ask your Payroll department or Benefits / CSR Team directly for how to get started.
+Ask your payroll department or Benefits / CSR Team directly for how to get started.
 They will ask you to complete a form with the information about the donations you wish to make and giving your consent for the process to happen.

 Your company needs to have a contract with a Payroll Giving Agency to allow donations to be deducted from your gross pay.

 There are no set-up costs for employers.

 Payroll Giving Agencies can charge a processing fee of up to 5% of the donation amount.
 However, some agencies don’t charge and some charge a transaction fee per employee.
 You may choose to cover this fee for your employees otherwise the Agency will deduct it from donations.
 You can find a list of all approved agencies on the Gov.UK website.

 Payroll Giving is a great way to enable the charities you care about to receive regular funds.
 It allows them to make plans and focus on their charitable objectives.

 It is easy to setup and once it is done you can feel confident your money will be transmitted safely every month.